AlanAntony1/GroupESoftwareEngineering/Backlog.md

 # To - Do

-Task: Welcome Page (User Guide) - Aditi Mahangade\
+Task: Housing Lot Locator - Aditi Mahangade\
-Description: Create a landing page with instructions on using the site and a place to upload schedule.\
+Description: Feature that locates closest parking lot based on location for housing students at OU.
+Uses some of the same data as the parking lot locator.
+Acceptance Criteria: Page displays clear instructions, includes a drop down of housing locations, and successfully stores uploaded data
-Acceptance Criteria: Page has instructions, upload button, and file successfully stores.
+Page has instructions, upload button, and file successfully stores.

 Task: Gather Parking Data - Jordan Musselman\
 Description: Collect and format data on available parking spaces.\